$646M+

 Construction phases spanning years

 The Pellissippi Parkway extension is not a quick project.
-Right-of-way acquisition begins in 2032.
-Construction follows in 2036.
-That means years of planning activity, land surveys, and property negotiations before a single lane opens — and years of construction traffic after.
+Right-of-way acquisition is underway now — moved up six years from the original FY 2032 schedule.
+Construction is set to begin in FY 2036.
+That means years of land surveys and property negotiations already in progress, and years of construction traffic to follow.

 Property impacts and potential eminent domain